Cincinnati, Ohio, Nursing Schools

 Bachelor of Science in Nursing

-The BSN at UC is a 4-year degree program that prepares students for graduate study or to enter the workforce as registered nurses.
-Interested freshmen may select a pre-nursing major at the end of their freshman year or may be directly admitted to the program; there is strong competition for admission.
+The BSN at UC is a four-year degree program that prepares students for graduate study or to enter the workforce as registered nurses.
+Interested freshmen may select a pre-nursing major at the end of their freshman year or may be directly admitted to the program.
 The program begins in sophomore year with nursing courses and clinical work.
-Degree program courses include concepts and skills for nursing practice, pharmacology, healthcare nutrition, gerontological nursing practice, mental healthcare, and community nursing.
+Degree program courses include concepts and skills for nursing practice, pharmacology, gerontological nursing practice, mental healthcare, and community nursing.